dreamboyguru/flashcard/README.md

 # Flashcard Generator

 Elevate your learning with our Flashcard Generation Project – a modern tool that transforms course content into personalized, bite-sized flashcards.
 Boost comprehension, recall key concepts effortlessly, and adapt to your unique learning style.
-Say hello to a smarter way of mastering information...
+Say hello to a smarter way of mastering information.

 ## Certificate And Summary